 Please find below our latest newsletter, with highlights, news, and events linked to the MARVEL community.

-For your calendars, the monthly MARVEL Junior Seminars are continuing throughout the summer, including this afternoon.
+Also for your calendars, the monthly MARVEL Junior Seminars are continuing online, with the next edition on November 27.

 We wish you all the best and a very productive end of 2020, even in these socially distant times...